Cinema for All South West

 • Jane Sanders – Regional Secretary from Shipham Community Cinema who is our the main contact – you can get in touch with her via e-mail here

 • Brian Clay – who was Regional Secretary from 1976 to 2016 and who now is the liaison with the national office of Cinema for All in Sheffield and the BFI Film Hub based at the Watershed in Bristol

 • Paul Schilling – former Chair from Shaftesbury Arts Centre Film Society; Paul is responsible for one of our digital projection kits and for arranging trial screenings for new venues.
 You are also likely to see him at Regional Viewing Sessions projecting films.

 • Andy Hastie from Yeovil Cinémathèque who is often to be found organising the box office at Viewings

-• Chris Baker – our Treasurer who is in charge of our second set of digital equipment based in Bath and is the main contact for new venues wanting to get started with trial screenings – you can e-mail him here
+• Chris Baker – our Treasurer who is in charge of our second set of digital equipment based in Bath and is the main contact for new venues wanting to get started with trial screenings – you can e-mail him here.

 Cinema for All South West covers Cornwall, Devon, Dorset, Gloucestershire, Somerset, Wiltshire as well as Jersey and Guernsey in the Channel Islands.
-Currently we have over 70 member groups from Swindon in the east, Hayle and Penzance in the west, Dartmouth in south and as far north as Cheltenham; we also have several associate Societies in neighbouring counties in the east.
+Currently we have member groups from Swindon in the east, Hayle and Penzance in the west, Dartmouth in south and as far north as Cheltenham; we also have several associate Societies in neighbouring counties in the east.